claranet/cloud-deploy-docs/source/rst/container.rst

 Before introducing this concept, the understanding of the buildpack step of the deployment workflow is required: cf :ref:`scripts` page.

-The buildpack deployment in a container makes possible to isolate the build of source arfifacts during a module's deployment.
+The buildpack deployment in a container isolates the module deployment artifact building phase from the local system.

 Why do we need to isolate that build?
 *************************************

 Applications have thirdparty dependencies requirements: for example Ghost depends on a list of python modules which are defined in ``requirements.txt``.

-To be sure that packages do not create conflicts with the Ghost instance, we need to execute this installation in a container.
+We execute this build in a container to prevent any conflict between the local system and build environments.

 To do that, we have added steps in the initial deployment workflow.